Tapping your way to being chilled

 When I started writing this article I had no idea I would discover such a broad range of uses for EFT.

-People use it to help deal with a variety of situations and circumstances - from the annoying to the utterly tragic.
+People use it to help deal with a variety of distressing feelings and situations - from the annoying to the utterly tragic.